BenjaminKobjolke/plot-stock-charts/memory-bank/activeContext.md

 ## Current Status

-The Stock Chart Plotter application is **fully functional** with all core features implemented and working correctly.
+The Stock Chart Plotter application is **fully functional** with all core features implemented and working correctly. **NEW**: JSON output functionality has been added as requested.

 ## Recent Achievements